Garden zoning enables you to make the most of your outdoor space by treating it as a series of different 'rooms'.

 11. Use color to delineate garden zoning

 Using color on painted walls, containers, and even in planting and garden accessories, can ensure your garden zones are signposted.

 12. Make space for an outdoor cooking and dining zone

-An outdoor kitchen is on many of our wish lists as we make more of our gardens and it makes sense to have this garden zone just outside the back door.
+Outdoor kitchen ideas are on many of our wish lists as we make more of our gardens, and it makes sense to have this garden zone just outside the back door.

 ‘Look for kitchens made from durable materials, such as concrete and steel, that will provide years of enjoyment.
 A high-quality, well-engineered and robust outdoor kitchen is often modular in design.
 Elements can be combined, expanded and moved so you can configure it according to your space, style or budget.’

 Situate your table in a shady spot under a parasol, sail or tree to allow for long, lazy lunches.
 And keep the table near the house, so it will be quick and easy to clear up afterwards.

 Construct the kitchen/barbecue set-up using materials that echo the exterior of the house, so that the prep area recedes into the background and the dining spot can take center stage.

 For a more flexible alternative to a traditional built-in outdoor kitchen design, consider a movable option.
 This flexible approach to garden zoning is particularly useful in a small garden where space may be needed for other activities at other times.

 ‘Mobile units provide flexibility outside to cook and entertain in the best spots in the garden throughout the seasons,’ says Simon Hawkins.
 ‘They can also be moved freely from indoors to outside; and you can take them with you when you move house, too.’

 Choose a couple of freestanding units so that you can set up your own configuration and create a temporary kitchen zone whenever it is needed.